-55. The General Committee took note of the fact that, as at past sessions, during the seventy-sixth session, verbatim records will continue to be provided for the plenary meetings of the General Assembly and the meetings of the First Committee, and summary records will be provided for the other Main Committees and the General Committee of the Assembly pursuant to resolution 49/221 B (annex, paras.
+- 56. The Secretary-General wishes to recall that, as at past sessions, during the seventy-sixth session, verbatim records will continue to be provided for the plenary meetings of the General Assembly and the meetings of the First Committee, and summary records will be provided for the other Main Committees and the General Committee of the Assembly pursuant to resolution 49/221 B (annex, paras.
 1-2).
 In paragraph 76 of resolution 66/246, the Assembly stressed the importance of an open, transparent and all-inclusive United Nations, and decided to approve the live webcasting, and subsequent web storage, of all the formal meetings of its six Main Committees.
 The Department of Global Communications provides webcast coverage, in all six official languages and the floor language, of formal (numbered) plenary meetings and plenary segments of meetings convened by the President of the General Assembly that are held in public.
 Other meetings of the Assembly are not automatically covered by webcast.
 However, if requested, the Department could provide additional webcast coverage of a meeting on a cost-recovery basis.
-The 2021 cost-recovery rates are \$296 for up to three hours of coverage during working hours.

-56. Furthermore, the General Committee brings to the attention of the General Assembly that the practice of reproducing statements in extenso as separate documents has been discontinued for all its subsidiary organs that are entitled to summary records and that any exceptions to this rule may be made by the body concerned only if the statements are to serve as bases for discussion and if, after hearing a statement of the relevant financial implications, the body decides that one or more statements in extenso may be included in the summary record, or reproduced as separate documents or as annexes to authorized documents (resolution 38/32 E, paras.
+The 2021 cost-recovery rates are \$296 for up to three hours of coverage during working hours. - 57.
+Furthermore, the General Committee may wish to bring to the attention of the General Assembly that the practice of reproducing statements in extenso as separate documents has been discontinued for all its subsidiary organs that are entitled to summary records and that any exceptions to this rule may be made by the body concerned only if the statements are to serve as bases for discussion and if, after hearing a statement of the relevant financial implications, the body decides that one or more statements in extenso may be included in the summary record, or reproduced as separate documents or as annexes to authorized documents (resolution 38/32 E, paras.
 8-9).

-57. The General Committee recommends to the General Assembly that the practice of not reproducing in extenso statements made in a Main Committee be maintained for the seventy-sixth session.
+58. The General Committee may also wish to recommend to the General Assembly that the practice of not reproducing in extenso statements made in a Main Committee be maintained for the seventy-sixth session.